 Burrendah has been providing quality public school education since 1976 and has a rich history which is celebrated and acknowledged by the wider community.
 This rich history and proud heritage has been acknowledged through the creation of a mosaic mural at the entrance to our school on the library wall.
-This mural reflects the meaning of the word Burrendah (Burrendah is an Aboriginal Dharawal word meaning ‘The Place of the Story of the Black Swan’) and also reflects the school ethos and vision.
+This mural reflects the meaning of the word Burrendah (Burrendah is an Aboriginal Dharawal word meaning ‘The Place of the Story of the Black Swan’).

 A Brief History